Fred Rehor: Professional football

-The Tigers advanced to play Jim Thorpe's Canton Bulldogs in the 1917 "world's professional football championship" game on December 2, 1917.
+The Tigers advanced to play Jim Thorpe's Canton Bulldogs in the 1917 Ohio League championship game on December 2, 1917.
 Prior to the game, the Massillon paper noted that the "former giant Michigan guard" had been "a tower of trength on the Tiger line this season."
 The Tigers were coached in the championship game by Knute Rockne and defeated the Bulldogs by a score of 6 to 0; Rehor was the starting left guard in the game.

 Family and later years

 In April 1918, Rehor married Gertrude E. Ricker of Canton, Ohio.
 Following a quiet wedding ceremony in Canton, the couple left on a trip to Detroit and Hastings, Michigan.
 On their return, the couple planned to live in Canton, where Rehor was employed as a chemist at the Central Steel plant.

 At the time of the 1920 U.S. Census, Rehor was living in Canton with his wife Gertrude; he was employed as a chemist in the steel industry.
 At the time of the 1930 U.S. Census, Rehor was living in Canton with his wife Gertrude (age 38), daughter Marilyn Jean Rehor (age 5) and son Richard Dale Rehor (age 11 months).
 He was employed as a merchant operating a retail drugstore.
 In 1941, Rehor was still living in Canton and operating a drug store.
 Rehor died in Canton in July 1959.